A specialization inequality for tropical complexes: Introduction

 \subsection{Acknowledgments}

 Throughout this project, I've benefited from my conversations with Matt Baker, Spencer Backman, Alex Fink, Christian Haase, Paul Hacking, June Huh, Eric Katz, Madhusudan Manjunath, Farbod Shokrieh, Bernd Sturmfels, Yu-jong Tzeng, and Josephine Yu.
 I'd especially like to thank Sam Payne for his many insightful suggestions and thoughtful comments on an earlier draft of this paper.
-I was supported by the National Science Foundation award number DMS-1103856.
+I was supported by the National Science Foundation award number DMS-1103856 and National Security Agency Young Investigator Grant H98230-16-1-0019.